-Parent volunteers include, but are not limited to: Room Representatives; party helpers; field trip drivers; assistants; coaches; and classroom helpers.
+Parent volunteers include, but are not limited to: Room Representatives; any/all party helpers; field trip drivers; assistants; coaches; and classroom helpers.
 Clearance documents should be delivered to the EDS Main Office where they will be kept on file PRIOR to any/all volunteerism that involves our students.
-Clearances last 5 years or 60 months from the date of the oldest clearance.
+Clearances last 5 years or 60 months from the date stamp.